sap-tutorials/Tutorials/tutorials/hana-cloud-automation-cli/hana-cloud-automation-cli.md

     After the command completes, a new SAP HANA Cloud instance named Clone is created that will have the same schema and data as the instance Clone_Source.
 The data is stored in the files created when the template was created so the data in the clone reflects the data that was captured during the template creation.

     ![creating clone](creating-clone.png)

-Additional details can be found at [Clone an SAP HANA Database Instance](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/clone-sap-hana-database-instance).

 #### Perform a takeover
 A takeover from an SAP HANA instance to a replica can performed.
 This can happen automatically or can be triggered from the SAP HANA Cloud Central actions menu or using the CLI command illustrated below.
 Additional details on the topic of replicas can be found at [Increasing System Availability](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/increasing-system-availability).